semuhi/semuhi.github.io/resume.md

 -------------------

 ## Awards and Scholarships
+- (2023) Outstanding TA Award by University of Toronto
 - (2021‑23) Mary H. Beatty Scholarship by University of Toronto
 - (2022) Research Travel Award: M. W. Donnelly Fellowship in Political Economy by University of Toronto
 - (2020) Ontario Graduate Scholarship (OGS) is a merit‑based competitive scholarship by the Province of Ontario